How a Remainder Can Shorten an Earlier Estate

 A remainder may be limited on a contingency which, if it should happen, will operate to abridge or determine the precedent estate.
 Such a remainder shall be construed a conditional limitation and shall have effect as such.

-A.R.S. § 33-227(A)This means that a property owner can set up a transfer where the first person holds the property only until a specified event occurs.
-When that event happens, ownership shifts automatically to the person holding the remainder.
-The law treats this arrangement as a conditional limitation rather than a traditional remainder.
+A.R.S. § 33-227(A)This means the property owner can set up a transfer.
+The first person holds the property only until a specific event occurs.
+When that event happens, ownership shifts to the remainder holder.

 Probability Does Not Determine Validity

-One practical concern with contingent interests is whether a triggering event is realistic.
-Arizona removes that concern entirely.
+Some people worry about whether a trigger event is realistic.
+Arizona removes that concern.

 No future estate, otherwise valid, shall be void on the ground of the probability or improbability of the contingency upon which it is limited to take effect.

-A.R.S. § 33-227(B)If the future interest is properly created, the court will not second-guess whether the condition is likely or unlikely.
-This gives families and estate planners flexibility to attach creative conditions to property transfers without worrying that a court will strike them down for being improbable.
+A.R.S. § 33-227(B)If someone properly creates a future interest, courts will not question whether the condition is likely.
+This means families and estate planners can attach creative conditions to property transfers.
+Courts will not strike them down for being improbable.